Secondary Sources: I often start my foreign law research with secondary sources. Some of the best follow.

 Constitutions: Oxford University Press (formerly Oceana) publishes the definitive multi-volume Constitutions of the Countries of the World and Constitutions of Dependencies and Territories, each providing high quality English translations.
 Subscribers can access online editions.
 Alternatively, the subscription-based World Constitutions Illustrated library in HeinOnline includes the current constitution for all countries (with an English translation), "constitutional histories" for selected countries, plus hundreds of books and articles on constitutional law.
 Great stuff if you have a password.

 If you don't, the constitutions of many foreign countries are available free on the Internet; links are posted in FindLaw and the University of Richmond's Constitution Finder.
 Georgetown University posts Constitutions from North, South and Central America, and the Caribbean.
+Constitute not only posts the constitutions of many countries, it allows you to pick a topic and drill down to the related section in each country's constitution.

 Legislation: Most countries publish new laws in a Gazette (the equivalent of the U.S. Congressional Record).
 Many of these Gazettes are posted online; and you can link to most online Gazettes through Government Gazettes Online.
 If that doesn't do the trick, see if the Gazette is available on Lexis, Westlaw or at one of the libraries discussed above.